mrousavy/nitro/packages/react-native-nitro-modules/README.md

 Since the `JSIConverter<T>` is just a template, you can extend it with any other custom types by overloading the interface.

-For example, to add support for an enum, overload `JSIConverter<YourEnum>`:
+For example, to add support for an enum, overload `JSIConverter<MyEnum>`:

 ```cpp
 #include <NitroModules/JSIConverter.hpp>